Blueguy0301/Megane-next/README.md

 ## Features

 1. Record products with barcodes or not.
-1. Creates and scans qr codes and barcodes based using your smartphone.
+1. Creates and scans QR codes and barcodes using your smartphone.
 1. Track installments and Invoices.

+## Goals :

+### 1. Creates a database of products that is easily accessible.

+- I saw that using an api barcode databases are not free and if they are, they have a limited bandwidth.

+### 2. Learning next js

+- Well this is self explanatory.
+Since I want to learn Next and what's so special about it, I tried making an app and possibly switch to it if I came to love it.

 #### This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).